Wye Valley & Hereford

 Head through the captivating Wye Valley, an area of outstanding natural beauty, to Chepstow, an attractive market town nestled in the bend of the River Wye.
 Just over the border in Wales, Chepstow has a fine Norman castle and one of Britain's best-known racecourses.
 Onto hilly Ross-on-Wye with its impressive 17th century Market Hall and Tudor timbered houses.
 The spire of St Mary's church has shaped the town's skyline for over 700 years.

-Lovely 3 star hotel standing in 3.3 acres of landscape gardens just 1 mile from the historic Cathedral City of Hereford. the hotel provides a beautiful and peaceful haven for rest, relaxation and business.
+Lovely 3* hotel standing in its own grounds just 1 mile from the historic Cathedral City of Hereford.
+The hotel provides a beautiful and peaceful haven for rest and relaxation.
+There is a restaurant, bar and lounge area.
 All rooms are en-suite with hairdryers, tea & coffee making facilities and room safes.
 Free wi-fi is available throughout the hotel.
 Over half of the bedrooms have ground floor access.
 A couple of disabled friendly rooms available on request.
 Of the 60 bedrooms, 32 are located in an annex near the main building and offer extra privacy.
-Back to top
+No lift but some grounds floor rooms Back to top